-My grandmother is visiting me from Oregon coast.
-She comes down once a year for a good 4-6 weeks to indulge in the Texas heat.
+Originally when I made these tostadas, my grandmother is visiting me from Oregon coast.
+She usually comes down once a year for a good 4-6 weeks to indulge in the Texas heat.
 What can I say?
-She's a born and raised Texan that is now denied the sun except for a single week out of the year when a few rays manage to peek through the ever looming clouds in the sky there.
+She's a born and raised Texan that is now denied the sun except for a single week out of the year when a few rays manage to peek through the ever looming clouds in the sky there on the Oregon coast.

 Don't get me wrong.
 I love Oregon.
 And further more...
 I love rain.

 At any rate, one of my grandmother's favorite things to eat are tostadas.